-More than 6.6 million Syrians have been forced to flee their country since 2011 and another 6.7 million have been driven from their homes but remain trapped inside the country.
-The vast majority of Syrian refugees have found safety in neighboring countries like Turkey, Jordan and Lebanon – Turkey alone hosts more than 3.5 million Syrians.
+After ten years, Syria remains the world’s largest refugee crisis.
+More than 6.6 million Syrians have been forced to flee their country since 2011 and another 6.7 million people remain internally displaced.
+The vast majority – approximately 5.5 million refugees – have found refuge in neighboring countries, primarily in Turkey, Lebanon, Jordan, Iraq and Egypt.

-What is happening in Syria – specifically in Idlib – right now?
+What is happening in Syria’s northwest region – specifically in Idlib – right now?

 Monthly giving is the most convenient, effective and efficient way you can help people fleeing conflict.
 Start making a lifesaving difference today.
 Please become USA for UNHCR’s newest monthly donor.